-It is with regret that we note our concerns about the application submitted on behalf of Cornerstone seeking planning permission for the construction of a 20m telecoms mast and associated equipment (Loch Lomond and The Trossachs National Park planning ref.
-2023/0235/DET) (the 'Proposed Development') as part of the Shared Rural Network programme ('SRN').
+It is with regret that we note our concerns about the application submitted on behalf of VMO2 UK Ltd seeking planning permission for the construction of a 20m telecoms mast and associated equipment (Highland Council planning ref.
+23/04158/FUL) (the 'Proposed Development') as part of the Shared Rural Network programme ('SRN').

 We are a conservation charity that supports the ambition to improve connectivity for rural communities and businesses.
 We also support the continued protection of Scotland's wild land as a finite national asset that contributes to the health and wellbeing of present and future generations.
 We have significant concerns about some aspects of how the SRN is being rolled out.
-Our joint position statement with Mountaineering Scotland (attached) outlines our concerns and has been supported by eight other organisations noted on the last page.
-We have also raised our concerns with the Operators and the SRN.
+Our joint position statement with Mountaineering Scotland (attached) outlines our concerns and has been supported by nine other organisations noted on the last page.
+We have raised our concerns with the Operators and the SRN.